Texas Court Records

 - Intoxication manslaughter

-Some of these offenses are tried in criminal courts and may be punished by jail time, fines, and driver’s license suspensions.
+Some offenses are tried in criminal courts and may be punished by jail time, fines, and driver's license suspensions.
 For example, DWIs are punishable by a minimum of 3 days in jail, while intoxication manslaughter carries prison terms between 2 and 20 years.

 What Is the Legal Blood Alcohol Concentration Limit in Texas?